 Pediatricians are the first step in the autism diagnosis process.
 Every child gets an assessment at their 18- and 24-month checkups to make sure they’re on track, even if they don’t seem to have any symptoms.

-At these visits, your child’s pediatrician will watch him and talk to him.
-She’ll ask you questions about family history (whether anyone in the family is on the spectrum), and about your child’s development and behavior.
+At these visits, your child’s pediatrician will watch them and talk to them.
+They’ll ask you questions about family history (whether anyone in the family is on the spectrum), and about your child’s development and behavior.